 Brass: A metal alloy comprised of copper and zinc.

 Brittleness: The relative ease or amount of energy needed for a metal piece to break without deformation: the inability of a metal piece to bend or absorb energy without losing its structural integrity.

 Brinell Hardness Testing: Method of determining the hardness of materials; involves impressing a hardened ball of specified diameter into the material surface at a known pressure.
 The Brinell hardness number results from calculations involving the load and the spherical area of the ball impression.
-Direct-reading testing machines designed for rapid testing are generally used for routine inspection of forgings, and as a heat treat control function.
+Direct-reading testing machines designed for rapid testing are generally used for the routine inspection of forgings, and as a heat treat control function.

 Bushing: A metal lining for a circular projection, especially one in which an axle revolves.

 Camshaft: A shaft having at least one cam attached to it, especially one used to operate the valves of an internal-combustion engine.

 Carbon Steel: Steel in which carbon is the main element in the alloy, and whose properties are primarily dependent upon the amount of carbon present.